This course is meant for students from the BA Linguistics. If the course is full, these students have priority over students from other programmes.

 In this course, we will study these dynamics from a whole variety of perspectives: from urban dialectology, to variationist sociolinguistics, to multilingual repertoires to urban youth speech styles.
-This will be done by reading and discussing original scientific articles, and, in some cases, by assignments.
+This will be done by lectures, group assignments, and a final paper.
 Examples will come from cities from all over the world, including the Netherlands.

 Knowledge of the main methods and theories concerning the subject of the course.

 Critical insight into the problems, challenges and possibilities of these methods and theories.

 The seminar consists (a) of lectures (presence compulsory, exaggerated absence can lead to exclusion from the grading or to extra assignments), (b) of a number of group assignments followed by a group presentation and a report, (c) a final individual paper + oral presentation

 The course is assessed by means of a weighed grade consisting of:

 A final paper (individual) about a subject of choice by the student with an oral presentation of the preliminary results in class (60%)

 Three group assigments (each 10%)

 All of the assessment are compulsory and each one should be graded at least 6.

 If a student fails presentation(s) or cannot present for good reasons (e.g. illness), there will be a possibility to do it once more.
 There is a possibility to do a resit for the paper.